 As a collaborative effort between Water Charity, WiLI, and Wine 2 Water, the project will be managed by WiLI staff on the ground, and Kyle Lomax (who has done a number of projects with WC) is overseeing the effort.

 Monitoring and Maintenance

-The villagers themselves will monitor and maintain the well via their WUC, and they will have ability to get more help if the need should arise.
-WiLI staff pays regular visits to the village, and will be very quick to notice if the well becomes non-functioning.
+The villagers themselves will monitor and maintain the well via their WUC, and they will have the ability to get more help if the need should arise.
+WiLI staff pays regular visits to the village and will be very quick to notice if the well becomes non-functioning.

 As mentioned above, this project is part of our ongoing Ethiopia Well Rehab Program.
 This program will do deep well rehabilitation, shallow well construction, and comprehensive training for a number of villages… starting with the current 6 in the West Arsi region of Ethiopia.

 The project also falls under our larger East Africa Water & Sanitation Program.
 Please Donate to the overall program to allow us to continue this model to encompass more villages.